MPender08/Manifold-Curvature-Dynamics/README.md

     Evidence: Scale-Invariant Cognitive Dynamics (Paper 2 - This Repo)

         Validation: Observes this exact signature in GPT-2's semantic manifold.

-## Reproduction

-The script run_dyad_test.py performs a full N-Expansion Study on the GPT-2 124M manifold.

-### What the Code Does:

-    Loads the Manifold: Extracts the embedding matrix WTE​ from gpt2.

-    N-Expansion: Generates 30 thematic gradients (from "Associative Poetic" to "First-Order Logic").

-    Null Model Generation: Creates randomized "Control" tokens of identical length to the deepest logical prompts.

-    Topology Calculation: Computes Discrete Ricci Curvature (κ) and Concept Velocity (Vc​) for all dyads.

-    Visualization: Plots the phase transition (The Syntactic Wall) and saves it as a PDF/PNG.

 ## Usage